|

 Public.com $0 Stock Trades

-Customer service is available only during market hours, and the company's phone number isn't toll-free.
-Public.com does not respond to e-mails in a timely fashion.
-Even worse, bonds and mutual funds cannot be traded with the broker.
+Customer service is only available during market hours, and the phone number provided is not toll-free.
+Public.com also has slow response times to emails.
+Additionally, bonds and mutual funds cannot be traded on this platform.

-Despite the disadvantages, the broker is trying to improve.
-It recently launched a unique margin account called Public.com Gold.
-It costs a flat $10 per month.
+Despite these drawbacks, Public.com is working to improve its offerings.
+It recently introduced a unique margin account called Public.com Gold, which costs $10 per month.

 Overview of Commissions at Online Brokers

-Most on-line discount stock brokers make the bulk of their income from commissions.
-These are the fees you pay when you buy or sell a stock or ETF.
-Traditional full-service brokerage houses sometimes charge commissions, too.
-As we shall see, large differences in commission schedules can be found from broker to broker.
+Most online discount brokers generate the majority of their income from commissions, which are fees you pay when buying or selling a stock or ETF.
+Traditional full-service brokerage firms may also charge commissions.
+As we’ll see, commission rates can vary significantly from one broker to another.

 When and Why Commissions are Charged

-Brokerage houses have to make money somehow, and they do this primarily by charging fees for the purchase and sale of securities.
-These products include stocks, options, bonds, variable annuities, REIT’s, ADR’s, and ETF’s.
+Brokers need to make money, and they do this primarily by charging fees for buying and selling securities.
+These can include stocks, options, bonds, variable annuities, REITs, ADRs, and ETFs.

-Charges for mutual fund transactions are usually called transaction fees, although they are essentially commissions.
-Keep in mind, however, that mutual fund loads are completely different.
-Loads are charged by the fund itself, not the broker, and they therefore are not commissions.
+Charges for mutual fund transactions are often called transaction fees, though they function similarly to commissions.
+It’s important to note that mutual fund loads are different—they are fees charged by the fund itself, not the broker, and are therefore not considered commissions.